-The University and Online BSN orientations, located in your courses list under 'Non-Credit' Courses on your Blackboard homepage serves as an introduction and orientation to the University and the online nursing program.
+The Online BSN orientation, located in your courses list under 'Non-Credit Courses' on your Blackboard homepage, serves as an introduction and orientation to our online nursing program here at the University.
 You will have access to several lessons that will familiarize you with the University library and resources, student success interventions, faculty expectations, course design and assignments, and provide you with a forum for communicating with other students in the program.
-Participation in the discussion forum is optional, however, the lessons in each orientation are mandatory, as they serve to prepare you for success in your classes.
+Participation in the discussion forum is optional, however, the lessons are mandatory, as they serve to prepare you for success in your classes.

-F. Grading Scale
+D. Grading Scale